deepaksood619/deepaksood619.github.io/docs/databases/concepts/isolation-levels.md

 ## Isolation Levels (SRRR)

 Of the four [ACID](https://en.wikipedia.org/wiki/ACID) properties in a [DBMS](https://en.wikipedia.org/wiki/Database_management_system)(Database Management System), the isolation property is the one most often relaxed.
 When attempting to maintain the highest level of isolation, a DBMS usually acquires [locks](https://en.wikipedia.org/wiki/Lock_(database)) on data which may result in a loss of [concurrency](https://en.wikipedia.org/wiki/Concurrency_(computer_science)) or implements [multiversion concurrency](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) control.
 This requires adding logic for the [application](https://en.wikipedia.org/wiki/Software_application) to function correctly.

-Most DBMSs offer a number oftransaction isolation levels, which control the degree of locking that occurs when selecting data.
+Most DBMSs offer a number of transaction isolation levels, which control the degree of locking that occurs when selecting data.
 For many database applications, the majority of database transactions can be constructed to avoid requiring high isolation levels (e.g. SERIALIZABLE level), thus reducing the locking overhead for the system.
 The programmer must carefully analyze database access code to ensure that any relaxation of isolation does not cause software bugs that are difficult to find.
 Conversely, if higher isolation levels are used, the possibility of [deadlock](https://en.wikipedia.org/wiki/Deadlock) is increased, which also requires careful analysis and programming techniques to avoid.
-The isolation levels defined by the [ANSI](https://en.wikipedia.org/wiki/American_National_Standards_Institute)/[ISO](https://en.wikipedia.org/wiki/International_Organization_for_Standardization)[SQL](https://en.wikipedia.org/wiki/SQL) standard are listed as follows.

 ### Serializable

-This is the *highest*isolation level.
+This is the *highest* isolation level.

 With a lock-based [concurrency control](https://en.wikipedia.org/wiki/Concurrency_control) DBMS implementation, [serializability](https://en.wikipedia.org/wiki/Serializability) requires read and write locks (acquired on selected data) to be released at the end of the transaction.
-Alsorange-locks must be acquired when a [SELECT](https://en.wikipedia.org/wiki/Select_(SQL)) query uses a rangedWHEREclause, especially to avoid the [phantom reads](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Phantom_reads) phenomenon.
+Alsorange-locks must be acquired when a [SELECT](https://en.wikipedia.org/wiki/Select_(SQL)) query uses a ranged WHERE clause, especially to avoid the [phantom reads](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Phantom_reads) phenomenon.

 When using non-lock based concurrency control, no locks are acquired; however, if the system detects awrite collisionamong several concurrent transactions, only one of them is allowed to commit.
 See [snapshot isolation](https://en.wikipedia.org/wiki/Snapshot_isolation) for more details on this topic.

 ### Repeatable reads

 In this isolation level, a lock-based [concurrency control](https://en.wikipedia.org/wiki/Concurrency_control) DBMS implementation keeps read and write locks (acquired on selected data) until the end of the transaction.
-However, range-locksare not managed, so [phantom reads](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Phantom_reads) can occur.
+However, range-locks are not managed, so [phantom reads](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Phantom_reads) can occur.

 Write skew is possible at this isolation level, a phenomenon where two writes are allowed to the same column(s) in a table by two different writers (who have previously read the columns they are updating), resulting in the column having data that is a mix of the two transactions

 ### Read committed

 In this isolation level, a lock-based [concurrency control](https://en.wikipedia.org/wiki/Concurrency_control) DBMS implementation keeps write locks (acquired on selected data) until the end of the transaction, but read locks are released as soon as the [SELECT](https://en.wikipedia.org/wiki/Select_(SQL)) operation is performed (so the [non-repeatable reads phenomenon](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Non-repeatable_reads) can occur in this isolation level).
-As in the previous level, range-locksare not managed.
+As in the previous level, range-locks are not managed.

 Putting it in simpler words, **read committed is an isolation level that guarantees that any data read is committed at the moment it is read**.
 It simply restricts the reader from seeing any intermediate, uncommitted, 'dirty' read.
 It makes no promise whatsoever that if the transaction re-issues the read, it will find the same data; data is free to change after it is read.

 ### Read uncommitted

 This is the *lowest* isolation level.
-In this level, [dirty reads](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Dirty_reads) are allowed, so one transaction may see*not-yet-committed*changes made by other transactions.
+In this level, dirty reads are allowed, so one transaction may see *not-yet-committed* changes made by other transactions.

 | **Isolation level** | **Dirty reads** | **Lost updates** | **Non-repeatable reads** | **Phantoms** |
 |------------------|------------|-------------|--------------------|-----------|